Procurement Glossary

 ABC GmbH, a medium-sized production company, implemented a digital e-procurement solution to optimize its purchasing processes.
 Before the changeover, the average lead time for orders was five days.
 After implementation, it fell to less than one day.
 The number of order errors was reduced by 80% and procurement costs were cut by 15%.
 In addition, the real-time data analysis enabled a better supplier evaluation and more efficient negotiation strategies, which led to further savings.

-Process optimization and automation in purchasing are key levers for sustainable corporate success.
+Process optimization and automation in Procurement are key levers for sustainable corporate success.
 Digital solutions such as e-procurement systems can shorten throughput times, reduce error rates and cut costs.
 Systematic integration of the systems, continuous employee training and well thought-out change management are crucial for success.
-With a view to future developments such as AI and blockchain, the intelligent combination of automation and human expertise is becoming a key factor for sustainable procurement.
+With a view to future developments such as AI and blockchain, the intelligent combination of automation and human expertise is becoming a key factor for future-proof Procurement.